askenja/jjmodel/jjmodel/docs/source/installation.rst

    $ pip install git+https://github.com/askenja/jjmodel.git@main

-To install a specific version (see releases), use the corresponding tag instead of *main*, e.g. *v.1.0.0*.
+To install a specific version (see releases on github), use the corresponding tag instead of *main*, e.g. *v.1.0.0*.

 Note that **jjmodel** requires python 3.8.
 Also, it depends on the following packages:
 `Numpy (v1.18.1) <https://numpy.org/>`_, `SciPy (v1.5.0) <http://www.scipy.org/>`_,